OwlPharaoh/ATM-Simulator/README.md

 # Features

 Users can:
-1) Update their PIN
+1) Update their PIN.
-2) Check their balance
+2) Check their balance.
-3) Transfer money
+3) Transfer money.
-4) Deposit money
+4) Deposit money.

 Admins can:
-1) Add or delete users
+1) Add or delete users.
-2) Plot account balances
+2) Plot account balances.